contagon/handbook/handbook/34-finances-and-audits.md

 ### 34.6.2 Verifying Tithing and Other Offerings

 Contribution envelopes should be opened and verified on Sunday, except during tithing settlement, when they are opened and verified on the day they are received.
-Two persons﻿—a member of the bishopric and a clerk, or two members of the bishopric﻿—open each envelope together to verify that the funds enclosed are the same as the amount written on the Tithing and Other Offerings form.
+Two persons—a member of the bishopric and a clerk, or two members of the bishopric—open each envelope together to verify that the funds enclosed are the same as the amount written on the Tithing and Other Offerings form.
 If the funds and the written amount differ, the contributor should be contacted as soon as possible to resolve the difference.

 ### 34.6.3 Depositing Tithing and Other Offerings